Teoscar Hernández Preview, Player Props: Mariners vs. Athletics

 Teoscar Hernández At The Plate

-- Hernandez enters this game on a seven-game hitting streak.
-In his last outings, he's hitting .429 with three homers.
+- Hernandez enters this game on a eight-game hitting streak.
+During his last games, he's hitting .400 with three homers.

-- Hernandez has driven in a run in 48 games this season (36.9%), including 22 games with more than one RBI (16.9%).
-He has also driven home three or more of his team's runs in four contests.
+- Hernandez has had an RBI in 48 games this season (36.6%), including 22 multi-RBI outings (16.8%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.